 GALILEI, Galileo (1564-1642).
 Dialogo... sopra i due massimi sistemi del mondo Tolemaico, e Copernicano.
 Florence: Gian Battista Landini, 1632.

-4° (221 x 159mm).
-Errata leaf Ff6, printed correction over-slip in the margin of F6v as usual.
-Engraved frontispiece by Stefano della Bella in the usual state with the artist's signature present, 31 woodcut illustrations and diagrams.
-(Without the final blank, a very few small repairs, light scattered spotting, occasional browning, occasional dampstain in lower margin.)
+4° (220 x 155mm).
+Engraved frontispiece by Stefano della Bella in the usual state with the artist's signature present, printer's woodcut device on title-page, 31 woodcut illustrations and diagrams in text, woodcut initials, type ornament head- and tail-pieces and factotum initials, italic type, shoulder notes in roman type, errata leaf Ff6, with the printed correction slip pasted in margin of F6v (p.
+92) as usual.
+(Without final blank, a very few small repairs, light scattered spotting, occasional browning, occasional dampstain in lower margin.)
 19th-century blue quarter-leather and pebble-grain cloth, spine lettered and numbered in gilt, sprinkled edges (extremities lightly rubbed, spine sunned).